POLL-Singapore's economic decline seen slowing in Q3, c.bank on hold

 All 14 economists polled by Reuters forecast the Monetary Authority of Singapore (MAS) will keep its exchange-rate based policy on hold at its review on Oct.
 14. However, while economists say the worst is over for the economy, they expect the recovery to be sluggish, and see fiscal policy as the main driver of any rebound.

+The central bank manages monetary policy through exchange rate settings, letting the local dollar rise or fall against the currencies of its main trading partners within an undisclosed band.

-The MAS in March delivered its biggest easing move since the 2009 financial crisis, by flattening the band's rate of increase and effectively shifting its centre lower.
+At its last semi-annual policy meeting in March, the MAS delivered its biggest easing move since the 2009 financial crisis, by flattening the band's rate of increase and effectively shifting its centre lower.

 The government has spent about S$100 billion ($73.47 billion), or 20% of its GDP, in virus-related relief to support households and businesses.
 Still, the small and open economy is officially expected to contract 5%-7% this year in its worst recession, while the unemployment rate in August touched its highest since the middle of 2004.